Following on from Part 1 of Larkspur to Clansman, we continue with an overview of the manpack sets and antenna systems used for vehicle installations.

 Part 3 in this series of articles examines some of the Clansman accessories and Automatic Rebroadcast operation.

 This article is being converted for WordPress from the Word edition.
-Photographs and updates are yet to be added.
+More photographs and updates are yet to be added.